What is Company Formation?

 Who Can Benefit from Forming a Company?

-UK company formation is available for persons or groups of people who, generally, want to engage in profit making activities, under a legal framework for management and organisation of the ltd company.
-Also, if you want to derive tax advantage then ltd company formations are worth considering.
-And, with limited company formation, the owner can operate a business knowing that they are operating a legitimate business.
+UK company formation is available for persons or groups of people who, generally, want to engage in profit making activities, under a legal framework for management and organisation of the company.
+Also, if you want to derive tax advantage then company formations are worth considering.
+And, with limited or LLP company formation, the owner can operate a business knowing that their personal assets are protected.

 There are many advantages of UK company formations, but generally our clients give us the following reasons for ltd company formations: